winahannah/logKEY/README.md

 4. Transfer the .EXE file from the target/folder to the targeted machine.

-# Step for Windows (The target computer aka children's computer)
+# To run the software in Windows OS

 - Install the latest Java JRE 8 from Oracle, https://www.java.com/en/download/